I Wrote a Book in GitBook

-I just finished writing my first book.
+I finished writing my first book.
 I worked on it for the last six months.
-Actually, I didn’t write it recently, but in the period of 18 years.
+To be honest, I didn’t write it recently, but over 18 years.

 It was always available for free for everyone on my website.
-I started writing it 1999 with my first website, containing a collection of notes and thoughts about Ninja and their art, Ninjutsu.
+I started writing in 1999 with my first website, containing a collection of notes and thoughts about Ninja and their martial art, Ninjutsu.

 I never indented writing a book but was asked regularly by visitors to my website, why I didn’t write a book.
-It was out of the question to write a commercial book because some of the essays on my website are translations of Peter Carlsson, who gave me permission to use the translated version on my website (unfortunately the original is gone).
+It was out of the question to write a commercial book because a part of the essays on my website are translations of texts by Peter Carlsson.
+He permitted me to use the translated version on my website (unfortunately the original is gone).

 GitBook’s hosting service has a free plan, which allows public books and a custom domain.
 And you can add your book from GitHub.
 You can use the software, without the need to host your book on the hosting service.

 What is Git?

-If you’re a software developer, you can probably skip this section.
+If you’re a software developer, you can skip this section.
 Git is a version control system, created by Linus Torvalds (the creator of Linux) in 2005.
-It allows to take snapshots of the current state of your project and save them securely for later reference (locally and on servers).
-It’s best suited for text files, but also allows binary files to be added.
-With Git it’s easy to create alternative versions of your files, try out different ideas, compare versions, and integrate your ideas with the current state.
+It allows you to take snapshots of the current state of your project and save them securely for later reference (locally and on servers).
+It’s best suited for text files but allows binary files to be added.
+With Git, it’s easy to create alternative versions of your files, try out different ideas, compare versions, and integrate your ideas with the current state.
 If you want to learn the basics of Git, GitHub provides a free 15 minutes course in the browser.
-Because Git is so fantastic, it became the de-facto standard in the last 10 years for using version control.
+Because Git is fantastic, it became the de facto standard in the last 10 years for using version control.

 Git and Markdown

-A book is in its basic form just text with some basic formatting (italics, bold, quotes, …).
-I could write my book in Word or some other proprietary software.
+A book is in its basic form text with basic formatting (italics, bold, and quotes).
+I could have written my book in Word or another proprietary software.
 But then I need to buy software, which allows editing the format.